 In India, the pension system for civil servants and salaried employees in the private sector covers only about 14% of the workforce.
 Most of India’s workers are employed in the informal sector and are excluded from the benefits of a regulated retirement income system.

-For centuries in Asia and the Pacific there has been a system for taking care of the elderly.
-Extended families lived together and the young took care of the old.
+The situation is similar in countries around Asia and the Pacific.
+The elderly are not being covered by formal pensions systems and increasingly are less likely to benefit from the traditional system of caring for older people in society.
+For centuries, extended families lived together and the young took care of the old.
 The family's resources and personal care, were the safety for the region's grandmothers and grandfathers.

 Though many families remain strong, their situations have changed.
 Millions of individuals have moved to cities in pursuit of the economic prosperity of Asia's urban centers.
 Families, and their living spaces in cities, are smaller.
 Adult children are working longer.